jeffskinnerbox/blog/content/ideas/install-linux-on-chromebook-without-chromeos.md

 -----

+# Install Linux on Chromebook Without ChromeOS
-I have a [Acer Chromebook 14 CB3-431][01] which was manufactured & purchased in 2017 for $275 via Amazon.
+I have an [Acer Chromebook 14 CB3-431][01] which was manufactured & purchased in 2017 for $275 via Amazon.
 The Acer Chromebook 14 Acer comes with a Intel Celeron N3160 processor, 4GB LPDDR3 RAM, 32GB of SSD storage, and a very stylish aluminum enclosure.
 As far as Google is concerned, this Chromebook has passed its end-of-life date,